tylertian123/engsci-notes/2026_winter/tep327_eng_law/lec1.md

 		* Authority can be delegated to organizations, e.g. government agencies (CRTC), municipalities (Toronto), or professional regulators (PEO)
 	* Territories are not established by the constitution, but have powers to pass their own laws; they are similar to how provinces makes municipalities
 	* *Bijural*: Canada has both common law (in most of Canada) and civil law (in Quebec)
-		* Common law is unwritten and based on precedent set by judges, while civil law is codified and judges only interpret the law
+		* Common law has unwritten parts and based on precedent set by judges (and written statutes), while civil law is codified and judges only interpret the law
-		* Case law is often set by judges in higher courts (e.g. appeals courts, supreme court)
+			* Often set by judges in higher courts (e.g. appeals courts, supreme court)
 	* Treaties govern the relationship between the federal government and indigenous peoples
 * Other countries have different structures, e.g. the US has constitutional divisions of power between branches of the government (which Canada does not have in its constitution), Britain's constitution is completely uncodified
 * Types of law: